-Animal-assisted therapy uses canines, felines, equines and other animals to help those struggling with alcoholism, drug abuse or or mental health disorders such as depression or anxiety.
-Changing Tides is a pet-friendly facility that allows both dogs and cats so that our clients can be close to their furry friends throughout recovery.
+Animal-assisted therapy uses canines, felines, equines and other animals to help those struggling with alcoholism addiction, drug abuse or other mental health disorders such as depression or anxiety.
+Changing Tides is a pet friendly rehab treatment center that allows both dogs and cats so that our clients can be close to their furry friends throughout recovery.
 We genuinely believe in the power of animals in the healing process.

 What Is Pet-Assisted Therapy?

-Pet-assisted therapy uses animals as a therapeutic modality.
+Pet-assisted therapy uses animals as a therapeutic modality in pet friendly rehab centers to battle alcohol or drug addiction.
 Animal-assisted therapy, also known as AAT, benefits people in a few ways.
 The animals help therapists push toward several goals, including:

 - Improving patients’ physical health

 Visitation programs use the client’s own pets as the animals that assist with therapy.
 They may need to be temperament tested to be included in the treatment program.

 Can Dogs and Cats Sense Depression?